Inaugural PLATE Conference

 PLATE was deemed to be a great success, with the majority of respondents from the feedback survey finding it to be of excellent or good quality in relation to the papers, the event itself, the exhibition and the social entertainments.
 The conference concluded with an enthusiastic discussion of plans to hold another PLATE conference in 2017.
 Delegates felt that it was essential to keep the momentum of discussions around this important topic going, and growing, and the PLATE conference was found to be an ideal platform for doing this.

 An exhibition ran alongside the conference and showcased work from delegates, NTU students, staff as well as designers, artists and social businesses.
 The topic of product longevity was explored in innovative ways through prototypes, objects, photographs and film, amongst other mediums.
-This, too, was well received by delegates, NTU staff and students and the general public.
+This, too, was well received by delegates, NTU staff, students and the general public.